neopragma/cobol-samples/README.md

 On Linux, Unix, Windows, or OS X, install a Cobol compiler that offers source-level compatibility with IBM Enterprise Cobol.
 Compile HEX2TEXT as a subprogram (.so or .dll), and the other sample programs as main programs.

 Assuming Linux and GnuCOBOL, you can use these Bash scripts to compile and run the sample programs.
 Use -s for a subprogram (e.g., HEX2TEXT).
+Script compile-all compiles all the programs in src/main/cobol.

 - compile [-s] _programname_
+- compile-all
 - run _programname_

 ## Using basic Cobol statements